-As with any medication, GH therapy may cause undesirable side effects in some cases.
-The risks and benefits of GH treatment, therefore, should be thoroughly discussed with the child's or adult's physicians prior to making a decision to proceed.
+As with any medication, GH therapy may have undesirable side effects in some cases.
+Therefore, the risks and benefits of GH treatment should be thoroughly discussed with the individual's physicians prior to initiating treatment.

 The most common side effects are minor, such as changes in the skin at the injection site, e.g., occasional bruising, slight bleeding, tiny bumps on the skin, or an indentation at the injection site (from overuse of that site or a particular injection method).
 Some of these effects can be avoided or corrected with a change in injection procedures or devices.

-Although the studies of children with PWS found no widespread side effects of GH treatment, they noted some individual experiences that required attention.
-These reactions to GH treatment are rare, but they do sometimes occur:
+Although collectively studies of individuals with PWS report no widespread side effects of GH treatment, there are rare reactions that do sometimes occur:

-• Headaches
+Headaches

-Some children get headaches during GH treatment, probably due to the pressure of extra fluid in the body.
-This symptom usually occurs within the first eight weeks of the initiation of GH treatment.
-The headaches sometimes have stopped on their own, but in some cases, it was necessary to lower the child's dosage and raise it more gradually.
-Rarely, headaches can be severe and may be accompanied by vomiting and vision disturbances due to fluid pressure in the brain.
-This condition may be called intracranial hypertension or pseudotumor cerebri.
-Although the symptoms seem very serious, they go away when GH treatment is stopped.
-The child often is able to restart GH at a lower dose and work up gradually to the higher dose without this problem recurring.
+Some individuals get headaches during GH treatment, probably due to the pressure of extra fluid in the body.
+This symptom usually occurs within the first eight weeks of treatment.
+While the headaches sometimes stop on their own, in some cases it may be necessary to lower the dosage and gradually increase the growth hormone dose.
+Rarely, more frequent or intense headaches may develop that also may be accompanied by vomiting and vision disturbances due to fluid pressure in the brain.

+This condition, called intracranial hypertension or pseudotumor cerebri is commonly suspected by papilledema (swelling of the optic discs in both eyes), and diagnosed by ophthalmologists as well as endocrinologists.
+When this occurs, the affected person should contact their physician immediately.
+Although the symptoms are very serious, they go away when GH treatment is stopped.
+The individual often is able to restart GH at a lower dose and work up gradually to the higher dose without this problem recurring.